johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-## In closing
+## Comparison images

 Phew, that was one long article, indeed!
 Hopefully, you've enjoyed my ramblings and have learned something useful.
-I wish you a nice emulated Amiga experience, and in parting here are some more glorious example images that showcase this the shaders in action.
-The original raw pixel variants are also included; click on the images to enter the zoomed-in view, then toggle between them with the arrow keys.
-The brightness of the raw pixel images has been reduced by 10% to make A/B comparisons to the CRT-shaded images fair.
+I wish you a nice emulated Amiga experience, and in parting here are some more glorious example images that showcase the shaders in action.
+The original raw pixel variants are also included; click on the images to enter the zoomed-in view, then use the left and right arrow keys to toggle between them.

 Stay tuned for the next episode where we'll be looking at MS-DOS and early Windows-era graphics, and how to do it right!

+{{< note title="Leveling the playing field" >}}

+The brightness of the raw pixel images has been reduced by 10% to match that of the CRT shaded output (the CRT shaders result in a roughly 10% brightness drop; as previously mentioned, it's best to compensate for this using the controls of your physical monitor).
+Brighter always seems "better" to us humans, so this adjustment is necessary for fair before/after comparisons.

+{{< /note >}}

 {{< figure name="img/defender-of-the-crown.jpg" nameSmall="img/defender-of-the-crown-small.jpg" captionAlign="center"
     alt="Defender of the Crown (NTSC CRT shader, 3&times; scaling" >}}